-Malaysia’s ex-PM Najib charged with more corruption counts
+Malaysian ex-PM Najib pleads not guilty to new graft charges

 After leaked documents exposed the scandal, Najib sacked critics in his government, muzzled the media and quashed investigations.
 Public anger led to the defeat of Najib’s long-ruling coalition in May 9 elections and ushered in the first change of power since Malaysia gained independence from Britain in 1957.

-The new government reopened investigations into 1MDB that were stifled under Najib and barred him and his wife from leaving the country.
-Police have also seized jewelry and valuables valued at more than 1.1 billion ringgit ($270.2 million) from properties linked to Najib.
+The new government reopened the investigations stifled under Najib’s rule and barred him and his wife from leaving the country.
+Police also seized jewelry and valuables valued at more than 1.1 billion ringgit ($270.2 million) from properties linked to Najib.